imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/hardware-wallets/recommended-tips.md

 - Never use a hardware wallet that was used, given to you, opened or damaged in any way.

 - Always appropriately and with the utmost caution backup your seed phrases during the initial setup phase.
-Please see <a href="/password-management/storing-seeds-and-passwords.md">"Storing Seeds and Passphrases"</a>.
+Please see ["Storing Seeds and Passphrases"](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/password-management/storing-seeds-and-passwords.html)

 - For advanced users: try setting up your hardware wallet with multiple pins and Bip39 passphrases, this allows you to have multiple accounts on a single device and enables [plausible deniability](https://en.wikipedia.org/Plausible_deniablity).
 We use these advanced settings for our harder recommended wallet setups, later on in the book.